Table of Contents

 If files are installed with special owner/group

-use SPECIAL_PERMS
+use SPECIAL_PERMS.

 In general, packages should support

-to be able to use
+UNPRIVILEGED to be able to use

 DESTDIR.